4sh/datamaintain/README.md

 # Datamaintain
 [![CircleCI](https://circleci.com/gh/4sh/datamaintain.svg?style=shield)](https://circleci.com/gh/4sh/datamaintain) ![GitHub](https://img.shields.io/github/license/4sh/datamaintain)

-Datamaintain is a Kotlin library for maintaining consistency between data and code : it runs your scripts in your database and tracks the scripts runned.
+Datamaintain is a Kotlin library to maintain consistency between data and code : it runs your scripts in your database and tracks the scripts runned.

 According to your needs you may :
-- Use it as a dependancy in your Java or Kotlin server, really handy to collaborate,
+- Use it as a dependancy in your Java or Kotlin server : really handy to collaborate,
-- And/or use the Command Line Interface (CLI) to enable more control when deploying.
+- And/or use the Command Line Interface (CLI) : enables more control when deploying.

 For the moment Datamaintains supports only the DBMS MongoDB, but other configurations will soon be added (JDBC very soon)!
-If you want to contribute, here is the documentation ["how to write a driver for your DBMS"](README.md#use-the-cli).
-It is quite easy (no need to deeply know Datamaintain) and it would help a lot 🙏.
+We have created a documentation for creating new drivers : ["how to write a driver for your DBMS"](README.md#use-the-cli).
+If you want to contribute, it is quite easy (no need to deeply know Datamaintain) and it would help a lot 🙏.

 ## Benefits